 This is also referred to as pain of unknown origin as it has no identifiable cause.
 While this type of pain cannot relate to nociceptive, neuropathic, or psychogenic causes, and while it cannot be detectable by current medical knowledge, it is nevertheless real and prevalent among people who have a prior pain disorder such as fibromyalgia or cancer.

 An example of persistent idiopathic pain would be facial pain in the form of burning pain in the face with no identifiable nerve or tissue damage.
 Again, treatments for pain relief consist mostly of pain medications, physical therapy, and psychotherapy for relief of mental anguish.

 Studies have revealed that 90% of people with lower back pain in America never find out what caused their pain.
 Only 10% of Americans can attribute their lower back pain to an identifiable cause.
-The other fact that raises eyebrows is that the vast majority of cases of low back pain is when that pain is chronic, meaning that it either persist and recurs regularly, or that it lasts for longer than 12weeks.
+The other fact that raises eyebrows is that the vast majority of cases of low back pain is when that pain is chronic, meaning that it either persists and recurs regularly, or that it lasts for longer than 12 weeks.

 There are literally dozens of causes for lower back pain.
-Here is a short list of only list those with the highest incidence in America:
+Here is a short list of those with the highest incidence in America:

 Lumbar herniated (slipped) disc

 This can occur at any level in your spine when the soft center of a lumbar disc tears through the harder outer layer and pressures the closest nerve root.

 Part of the aging process is that vertebral discs lose their jelly-like mass and wear down, restricting their ability to resist pressures.
 They can thus transfer pressure to the disc wall that may tear and become painful or weak (and may lead to herniation).